Employees may be eligible for Statutory Paternity Leave and Pay if they and their partner are:

 Employees can get more leave or pay if:

-- their partner returns to work and they qualify for Additional Paternity Leave and Pay
+- their partner returns to work and they qualify for Shared Parental Leave and Pay or Additional Paternity Leave and Pay

 - your company scheme offers more